 Travel with us to New Orleans on a 15-day teen community service trip and hurricane relief program focused on the residents and coastal wetlands of Louisiana.
 Based in the Crescent City, we volunteer and partner with local homeowners who are rebuilding their lives through the devastation from natural and human-made disasters over the past decade.
 We work to bring community gardens to low-income neighborhoods and provide aid to the ecological system of destroyed marshes, sand dunes, and islands.

 The Gulf Coast has a lived-in, cozy feeling that’s fun and easy.
 Everything that makes life worth living is here: eating, music, architecture and culture.
 Journey to find an expression of tradition, community spirit, and joy that can only be found in the charming city of New Orleans.

-Learn more about our service trip to New Orleans and how you can make a real difference with your summer.
-Click on the Description tab below.
+Keep scrolling to learn more about our service trip to New Orleans and how you can make a real difference with your summer!

 New Orleans is surrounded by water – the Great River, Lake Pontchartrain, and the ever-encroaching Gulf of Mexico!
 Keep a look out for wildlife in this region, as Louisiana has the highest population of alligators in the world!

 A beignet-free trip to New Orleans would be a travesty!
 Cool off with a sno-ball or savor a beignet in the French Quarter.
 For more than 150 years, the French Market Café Du Monde has entertained guests with signature fried treats, café au lait, and prime seating to view the nonstop parade of tourists, street performers, and local characters.